 “Not for you, no.” Not for Charlotte and not for any of her kind.

 Her face morphed into an expression of intense irritation and I smirked to cover an involuntary spike in temper.
-I didn’t know Charlotte well, but this was the Charlotte I knew best, the wordless glare I encountered if we happened to cross paths at the grocery or hardware store.
-No amount of carefully applied makeup or fantastic tank-top-twins could soften it.
-Frustratingly, and for reasons unknown, Charlotte Mitchell was the only person on God’s green earth who’d ever been able to piss me off with a single look.
+I didn’t know Charlotte well—I didn’t want to know Charlotte at all—but this was the version of her I knew best, the wordless, judgmental glare I encountered if we happened to cross paths at the grocery or hardware store.
+No amount of carefully applied makeup or fantastic tank-top twins could soften it.

-But this was my club.
+This was my club.
 We hadn’t accidentally stumbled across each other today.
-She’d come to me, sought me out, and yet she was still looking at me like I was trash.
+She’d come to me, sought me out, and she was still looking at me like I was trash?
 Faced with this familiar version of Charlotte in my territory, I tore my eyes from hers and scratched the heat climbing up my neck.

 Our paths hadn’t crossed in over a year.
-Perhaps she was simply here to fulfil her quota of self-righteous indignation.
+Perhaps she was here to fulfill her quota of self-righteous indignation.
 How heavy is that halo, angel?